 While some moms may have overly sensitive skin and always feel discomfort while pumping, there are a few more common causes of nipple pain while pumping.

 You may even have multiple underlying causes which combine to create the “perfect storm”.

-If you receive a breast pump as a gift, order one with your insurance (or get a breast pump for free from your insurance), or even purchase a pump online, it likely came with a set of flanges, AKA breast shields.
+If you receive a breast pump as a gift, order one with your insurance (or get a breast pump for free from your insurance), or even purchase a pump online, it likely came with a standard set of flanges, also sometimes referred to as breast shields.

-On occasion, a pump may arrive with multiple sizes of “horns.”
+On occasion, a pump may arrive with multiple sizes.
 Or, you may have an option upon ordering.